bigteamscienceconference/bigteamscienceconference.github.io/index.md

 ### [VISIT THE CONFERENCE MERCH STORE](https://www.bonfire.com/store/big-team-science-conference/)

-> Note: We currently only have a USA-based store set up (EU-based vendor TBD).
-Visit the [store page]({{site.baseurl}}/store/) to learn more about accessing our conference graphics to create your own merch and avoid international shipping fees.
+> Note: Visit the [store page]({{site.baseurl}}/store/) to learn more about accessing our conference graphics to create your own merch and avoid international shipping fees.

 <br>